 Sen. Kamala Harris

 Kamala Harris serves as a senator for California.
-Her platform supports stopping the disparities of cocaine sentencing, subsidies for renters and homeowners, expanding tax benefits for middle-class and low-income Americans, banning fracking, urging Americans to eat less meat as a way to combat climate change and impose higher taxes on financial institutions.
+Harris’s platform supports stopping the disparities of cocaine sentencing, subsidies for renters and homeowners, expanding tax benefits for middle-class and low-income Americans, banning fracking, urging Americans to eat less meat as a way to combat climate change and impose higher taxes on financial institutions.
 In a poll done by RealClearPolitics, Sen. Harris polled a 4.7 percent.

 “We must always demand change from those in power,” Harris said in a Twitter post.
 “But we can’t stop there—we need to run into the fire, extinguisher in hand.”